SeraVault/isotopeiq-satellite/ADMIN_GUIDE.md

 ### 6.2 LDAP

-LDAP authentication is configured entirely through `.env`.
-No code changes are required.
+LDAP authentication can be configured either through `.env` (applied at startup) or at runtime via **Administration → System Settings → LDAP Authentication** in the UI.
+UI changes take effect immediately without a restart.
+The `.env` values serve as bootstrap defaults.

 ```ini
 # LDAP server